You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me. This page tries to help you use it.

 Page contents © TK Boyd, Sheepdog Software ®, 9/12.

-I wrote this at a time when I had recently begun collecting rare books... but the following example covers ground which might apply to keeping track of many, many classes of objects.
+I wrote this at a time when I had recently begun collecting rare books.
+The following example covers ground which might apply to keeping track of many, many classes of objects.
 (Years later, I am still collecting books... and still playihng with databases!)

 For various reasons, not least so that I can build a well constructed database, I wanted a short, unique identifier for each of the volumes in my collection.
 If you read through this essay, it may help you design the rules for an identifier you need for some task you are undertaking.